How to Preserve Green Peppers |

 How to Preserve Green Peppers

-Since I use mine for a variety for different things, I don’t know whether I will need them in halves, strips, or diced for any particular use.
-My most common uses are halves or diced (for stuffed peppers or stuffed pepper soup), but other than that things are up in the air.
+Since I use mine for various things, I don’t know whether I will need them in halves, strips, or diced for any particular use.
+My most common uses are halves or diced (for stuffed peppers or stuffed pepper soup), but other than that, things are up in the air.
 I don’t want to limit myself by cutting the peppers into smaller pieces.
 So…I don’t.

-But of course, you can do so.
-This same process will work if you choose to slice or dice your peppers, as well.
+But, of course, you can do so.
+This process will also work if you slice or dice your peppers.

 Step 1: Wash all the peppers.

-Step 2: Slice in half, remove seeds and any mushy parts.
+Step 2: Slice in half, removing the seeds and any mushy parts.

 Step 4: Toss pre-frozen peppers in a bag (4 – 5 peppers will fit into a gallon-sized bag) and into the freezer.